miolabs/ExOS/README.md

-Open an iAP protocol echoing the data data from the iPhone Open an iAP protocol echoing the data data from the iPhone ExOS has been designed and programmed in C, the same way it happens with all the libraries that it includes but, currently, it supports the C, C++, OBJ-C languages as well, and we are planning to extend its development so that it becomes possible to handle even more frameworks and not just the libraries in C, but also the ones in OBJ-C like UIKit or AppKit, to be able to even design user interfaces on the Xcode itself.
+Open an iAP protocol echoing the data data from the iPhone Open an iAP protocol echoing the data data from the iPhone ExOS has been designed and programmed in C, the same way it happens with all the libraries that it includes but, currently, it supports the C, C++, OBJ-C and Swift languages as well, and we are planning to extend its development so that it becomes possible to handle even more frameworks and not just the libraries in C, but also the ones in OBJ-C like UIKit or AppKit, to be able to even design user interfaces on the Xcode itself.

-And, of course, there was no way that we could forget Windows’ programmers used to work with C# language.
-If we reach our objectives and we manage to obtain enough funding, we also plan on supporting the C# language and the creation of interfaces using the Visual Studio itself.